-Sometimes children snack more often than they need to because they are bored, tired, sad or even happy.
+Sometimes you may snack more often than you need to because you are bored, tired, sad or even happy.
 This is called, "emotional eating" or "mindless eating."
-Teach your child to listen to their body more often.
+Learn to listen to your body more often.
 For example:

 - "Am I physically hungry?"
-If so, help your child to choose a healthy snack. - "Am I bored?" or "Am I having a food craving?" - If so, then keep your child busy with activities that they enjoy, such as reading, playing or listening to music.
+If so, choose a healthy snack. - "Am I bored?" or "Am I having a food craving?" - If so, then keep busy with activities that you enjoy, such as reading, playing or listening to music.

-Where can my child have a snack?
+Where can I have a snack?

-Snacks should be eaten in a place where your child normally eat their meals, such as in the kitchen, dining room, school cafeteria, or school lunch room.
-Do not allow your child to eat in front of the TV or computer, or while they are doing another activity, such as homework.
+Snacks should be eaten in a place where you normally eat your meals, such as in the kitchen, dining room, school cafeteria, or school lunch room.
+Do not eat in front of the TV or computer, or while you are doing another activity, such as homework.
 This can lead to overeating.